simo97/PushBack/README.md

   );
 </script>
 ```
-That is all, you need to receive a notification, no need to embed the application's token in you client code.
+That is all, you need to receive a notification.

 ## How to deploy it locally